-- The Washington State Growth Management Act development of comprehensive plans and development regulations that shape growth over a 20-year horizon - Thurston Regional Planning Council's The Profile: Thurston County Statistics & Data - Learn more about how the Comprehensive Plan guides City actions the Comprehensive Plan guides City actions in the City Work Plan on the Budget & Performance webpage. - The City's Action Plan includes a collaborative public process for selecting specific actions to carry out the Comprehensive Plan, and includes timeframes, partnerships and performance measures. - Current and past technical analyses and reports regarding sea level rise in Olympia can be reviewed on the City's Sea Level Rise webpage.
+- The Washington State Growth Management Act Pestablishes rules to guide the development of comprehensive plans and development regulations that shape growth over a 20-year horizon - The Buildable Lands Report Prepared for Thurston County by the staff of the Thurston Regional Planning Council helps Olympia to determine the quantity of land to provide for population and employment growth. - Thurston Regional Planning Council's The Profile: Thurston County Statistics & Data - Learn more about how the Comprehensive Plan guides City actionsthe Comprehensive Plan guides City actions in the City Work Plan on the Budget & Performance webpage. - The City's Action Plan includes a collaborative public process for selecting specific actions to carry out the Comprehensive Plan, and includes timeframes, partnerships and performance measures. - Current and past technical analyses and reports regarding sea level rise in Olympia can be reviewed on the City's Sea Level Rise webpage.